The Bankrate promise

-If you’re exploring the purchase of an all-electric car, you may have already realized how different the process is compared to buying a gas-powered car.
-Even something as fundamental as range is completely different in an all-electric car.
-Instead of being measured in miles per gallon and tank size, the driving range of an electric vehicle is reported in its miles per gallon of gasoline-equivalent (MPGe).
-Not only will you have to consider how much range you need for daily driving, but also the electric vehicle’s battery size to calculate the cost per kilowatt per hour to recharge either at home or at a public charging station.
+If you’re exploring the purchase of an electric car, you may have already realized how different the process is compared to buying a gas-powered car.
+When choosing a vehicle, instead of considering miles per gallon and fuel tank size, you’ll need to determine how much range you need for daily driving.
+You can look into a vehicle’s total range, or for comparison purposes, its miles per gallon of gasoline-equivalent (MPGe).
+You might also want to get a feel for the cost per kilowatt per hour (kWh) to recharge an EV at home or at a public charging station.

-On top of refueling costs, car insurance will be mandatory in almost every state regardless of whether you drive an electric or gas-powered car.
+On top of the purchase price and charging costs, car insurance is mandatory in almost every state regardless of whether you drive an electric or gas-powered car.
 What many drivers may not realize is that car insurance for electric vehicles can be substantially more expensive.
-These higher insurance costs are primarily due to more expensive parts and specialized labor to repair electric vehicles.
-A comparison of average insurance premiums obtained from Quadrant Information Services for electric and gas-powered vehicles is below:
+Higher insurance costs are primarily due to more expensive parts and the specialized labor required to repair electric vehicles.

 Incentives and rebates

 A major perk promoted by car manufactures when buying new all-electric and plug-in hybrid vehicles is the federal tax credit.
-While the maximum credit amount is $7,500, the actual amount will vary depending on the battery’s capacity, state and local incentives, and other stipulations.
+While the maximum credit amount is $7,500, the actual amount will vary depending on the battery’s capacity and other stipulations.
 For example, if you lease a qualified vehicle, this credit will go to the lessor instead of you.
-Lastly, keep in mind that every car manufacturer has a limit on these credits and they change all the time, as buyers considering Tesla or Chevrolet models today are no longer eligible for this benefit.
-A current list of eligible vehicles and the maximum credit amounts can be found on the U.S. Department of Energy’s website.

-State and local incentives for purchasing an electric vehicle also exist as well.
-This list compiled by the National Conference of State Legislatures shows all the different incentives that exist in each state for electric vehicle buyers.
-Some benefits and extra incentives include rebates on home energy costs, help with financing home charger installations, HOV lane exemption with appropriate vehicle tags, and more.
+State and local incentives for purchasing an electric vehicle exist, as well.
+The National Conference of State Legislatures provides details on all the different incentives in each state for electric vehicle buyers.
+Some benefits and extra incentives include rebates on home energy costs, help with financing home charger installations, HOV lane exemptions with appropriate vehicle tags and more.
 Some electric utility companies also offer rebates and incentives for owning and charging an electric vehicle at home.

 Hidden costs of an electric vehicle

-You might have made plans to buy or finance your new electric car, and have an estimate of what your car insurance premium might be, but the costs of an electric vehicle don’t end there.
-Learn more about the hidden costs that can come with owning an electric vehicle.
+You might have made plans to buy or finance your new electric car and have an estimate of what your car insurance premium might be, but the costs of an electric vehicle don’t end there.
+Here are some of the hidden costs that can come with owning an electric vehicle.

 When it comes to electric vehicles, there’s another problem car owners can run into as the car gets older: battery degradation.
 A gas-powered car’s tank doesn’t get smaller as it gets older, but as an electric car ages, its battery range dwindles, decreasing the maximum amount of miles you can drive before it needs to be recharged.
 While many factors can impact battery lifespan, from improper charging to cold weather conditions, it’s unavoidable that an electric vehicle’s battery will not always have the same range as it did when it was new.
 And, just like with the battery on a gas-powered vehicle, you will eventually have to replace it.
-We’ll get to the cost for that in a moment.
+More on that expense in a moment.

 How to charge an electric vehicle may be the first concern of any prospective electric vehicle owner.
-Fully charging an electric car could take anywhere from thirty minutes to a few hours, and whether you charge at home or at a public charging station, there may be higher rates during peak hours.
-For this reason, those who rent or live in a townhouse or condominium where installing an at-home charger isn’t feasible, owning an electric vehicle comes with more challenges.
+Fully charging an electric car could take anywhere from 30 minutes to a few hours, and whether you charge at home or at a public charging station, there may be higher rates during peak hours.
+For those who rent or live in a townhouse or condominium where installing an at-home charger isn’t feasible, owning an electric vehicle comes with more challenges for this reason.